hpssjellis/my-google-magenta-installation/README.md

 Tried installing on a windows computer using batch files but that is not going to succeed since Bazel does not presently install very nicely on windows.

-You might want to see my Tensorflow installation on cloud 9 at https://github.com/hpssjellis/forth-tensorflow
+You might want to try my Tensorflow installation on cloud 9 at https://github.com/hpssjellis/forth-tensorflow the video shows how to do it.
+I would really like to make a docker file of tensorflow, but getting tired of working for free.